Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Company overview

 Harvey was founded in 2022 by Winston Weinberg and Gabriel Pereyra.
-Weinberg was previously a lawyer at Cravath, Swaine and Moore, one of the most prestigious corporate law firms in the United States.
+Weinberg was previously a securities and antitrust litigator at O'Melveny & Myers.
 Pereyra was a research scientist at Google DeepMind and Meta AI before co-founding the company.

 The company is headquartered in San Francisco.
 Harvey builds AI tools specifically for legal and professional services work: contract analysis, due diligence, regulatory compliance, litigation research, and document drafting.
 The product is designed to handle complex legal tasks that require subject matter expertise, not just general-purpose text generation.